 It was an army of knights of the Order of Santiago which conquered most of the Algarves one city after another, laying the groundwork for the end of the Portuguese Reconquista in 1249.

-Another version of the map published in Atlas Contractus by Johann Janssonius in 1666 can be seen here.
-You can also view a vector version of this coat of arms here.
+Another version of the map published in the Atlas Contractus by Johann Janssonius (1588-1664) in 1666 can be seen here.
+You can also view a vector version of the Algarve coat of arms here.

 The Pope saying mass before Charlemagne and Hildegarde: the Pope crowning the sons of Charlemagne and Hildegarde (Charlemagne, book 1, 7)

 folio 132r from Les Grandes chroniques de France

 Charlemagne had his two youngest sons, Carloman and Louis, crowned by the pope in 781 and they fought wars on his behalf where they ruled in Italy and in southern France.
 Meanwhile, his oldest son, Pepin the Hunchback, was involved in his own battles in Italy.
 Charlemagne himself conquered the islands of Sardinia and Corsica, extending the Roman Empire.
 He developed them as strongholds against the threat of Moorish invasions by sea.